Amy Klobuchar: Early career

 After law school, Klobuchar worked as a corporate lawyer.
 Before seeking public office, besides working as a prosecutor, Klobuchar was a partner at the Minnesota law firms Dorsey & Whitney and Gray Plant Mooty, where she specialized in "regulatory work in telecommunications law".
 Her first foray into politics came after she gave birth and was forced to leave the hospital 24 hours later, a situation exacerbated by the fact that Klobuchar's daughter, Abigail, was born with a disorder that prevented her from swallowing.
 The experience led Klobuchar to appear before the Minnesota State Legislature, advocating for a bill that would guarantee new mothers a 48-hour hospital stay.
-Minnesota passed the bill and President Clinton later made the policy federal law.
+Minnesota passed the bill and President Bill Clinton later made the policy federal law.

 Klobuchar was first a candidate for public office in 1994 when she ran for Hennepin County attorney.
 But she had pledged to drop out if the incumbent, Michael Freeman, got back in the race after failing to win the endorsement of the Minnesota Democratic–Farmer–Labor (DFL) Party for governor.
-Klobuchar quit the race in June 1994 and supported Freeman for reelection.
+Keeping this pledge, she quit the race in June 1994 and supported Freeman for reelection.
 Before running for office, Klobuchar was active in supporting DFL candidates, including Freeman in 1990.
 The county attorney election is nonpartisan, but Freeman, like Klobuchar, is a Democrat.

+Hennepin County attorney

-Klobuchar was elected Hennepin County attorney in 1998 (Freeman declined to run for another term) and was reelected in 2002 with no opposition.
-Minnesota Lawyer named her "Attorney of the Year".
-Klobuchar was President of the Minnesota County Attorneys Association from November 2002 to November 2003.
-After the murder of George Floyd in Minneapolis Police custody, Klobuchar was criticized for her lack of prosecution of police misconduct during her tenure, including a case involving the officer, Derek Chauvin, who was later found guilty of murdering Floyd.
-The case was not heard until after she left office.
+Klobuchar was elected Hennepin County attorney in 1998, running after Freeman declined to seek an additional term.
+In the nonpartisan election, she defeated Republican Sheryl Ramstad Hvass by a margin of less than 1%.
+Klobuchar was reelected unopposed in 2002.

+In 2001, Minnesota Lawyer named her "Attorney of the Year".
+Klobuchar was president of the Minnesota County Attorneys Association from November 2002 to November 2003.

+In 2002, Klobuchar spearheaded an effort that resulted in state laws being altered to allow felony charges to be brought against repeat drunk driving offenders.
+In 2003, Klobuchar dealt with one of her highest-profile cases when the Hennepin County Attorney's Office brought several charges against former professional baseball player Kirby Puckett related to an alleged sex crime.
+Puckett was acquitted by a jury of all charges brought against him.

+Klobuchar took a "tough-on-crime" approach.
+At the time she took office, there was a crime wave in Minneapolis, with the city's murder rate much higher than the national rate.
+Klobuchar had won election on the slogan "More Trials, More Convictions".
+She pursued heavier sentencing and less favorable plea deals, and sought to bring more cases to trial.
+By the end of her first year, she had significantly increased the number of cases brought and convictions secured.
+Under Klobuchar, the Hennepin County Attorney's Office prosecuted people for possession of khat.
+At the time, it was rare in the United States for prosecutors to pursue prosecution on such charges.
+Klobuchar also brought felony charges against a number of men for failure to pay child support.